“Life is too short to be working for some else’s dream”

 Finding the perfect employee and team members is task you cannot make mistakes with.
 These are the people that will represent your company to your clients.
 These are the people that will be the face of the brand.
 You need to know that you can trust them and that they will care for the business as much as you do.
 They need to be passionate.
 They also need to be good at what they do.
 Make sure they have all the training they need before you open for trading.

-You need to put together a mission statement and have a logo made.
+Start by putting together a mission statement and have a logo made.
 You need to stand out from the crowd.
-You need to be present on social media and be active to inform your current clients and potential clients of all new deals you may offer.
+Be present on social media and be active to inform your current clients and potential clients of all new deals you may offer.

 Make sure your staff have the correct uniform at all times and the guest facing area needs to be in immaculate condition at all times.